-- The Climate Action Plan, released by the Mayor, originally was developed to reduce the City's greenhouse gas emissions.
-Achieving net-zero greenhouse gas (GHG) emissions is still a plan driver; the plan now acknowledges the interwoven social and racial inequities of the climate crisis.
-This plan accordingly advances measurable strategies to achieve net-zero emissions while addressing racial and social equity, public health, economic recovery, and community resilience. - The Emergency Response Plan, led by the Department of Emergency Management, provides an immediate action plan to coordinate response to disaster.
+- The Climate Action Plan, released by the Mayor and Department of the Environment, was originally developed to reduce the City's greenhouse gas emissions.
+Achieving net-zero greenhouse gas (GHG) emissions by 2040 is still a plan driver; the plan now acknowledges the interwoven social and racial inequities of the climate crisis.
+Accordingly, the Climate Action Plan advances measurable strategies to achieve net-zero emissions while addressing racial and social equity, public health, a just economy, and community resilience. - The Emergency Response Plan, led by the Department of Emergency Management, was last revised in 2017 and provides an immediate action plan to coordinate response to disaster.
 It includes an overview of the emergency management system, detailed and restricted information for the Emergency Command Center, and a set of functional and hazard-specific details.
-The post-COVID assessment outlined the strengths of the City's plans and suggested further updates to enhance the City's emergency response plan.
-Specifically, improvements should focus on increasing community equity, improving the City's Disaster Service Working program and providing further clarity and streamlining to both the organization of response services and procurement of emergency supplies. - A Recovery Plan shall be produced for the City and County of San Francisco.
-The City needs an advance planning document to guide long-term recovery and reconstruction post-disaster.
+The COVID-19 Phases I and II After Action Report outlined the strengths of the City's plans and suggested further updates to enhance the City's Emergency Response Plan.
+The suggested improvements include increasing community equity, improving the City's Disaster Service Working program and providing further clarity and streamlining to both the organization of response services and procurement of emergency supplies. - A Recovery Plan is planned to be produced by the Office of Resilience and Capital Planning.
+The City needs an advance planning document to guide long-term recovery and reconstruction post-disaster for all hazards that the City faces.
 A recovery plan can support rebuilding the City in a way that is more equitable and resilient to future disaster, based on the latest citywide goals and values, community needs, and approaches for building back better.

-There are many other plans and programs throughout the city that support the Safety & Resilience Element, such as the Community Action Plan for Seismic Safety, the Neighborhood Empowerment Network, the Neighborhood Emergency Response Team, and the Lifelines Council.
+There are many other plans and programs throughout the City that support the Safety & Resilience Element, such as the Community Action Plan for Seismic Safety, the Neighborhood Empowerment Network, the Neighborhood Emergency Response Team, and the Lifelines Council.
 In addition to City-led actions, the Safety & Resilience Element relies upon the private sector, community-based organizations, and a range of additional stakeholders to support full and robust implementation of these policies.